Cinnamon Girl: Music

 Like two other songs from Everybody Knows This Is Nowhere, "Cowgirl in the Sand" and "Down by the River", Young wrote "Cinnamon Girl" while he was suffering from the flu with a high fever at his home in Topanga, California.

 This song displays the very prominent role played by Danny Whitten in the sound of Young's early recordings.
 The vocals are a duet, with Whitten singing the high harmony against Young's low harmony.
 (The 45 rpm single mix of the song, in addition to being in mono and cutting off the guitar outro, features Whitten's vocal more prominently than the album version.)
 Young performed the song on his then-recently acquired Gibson Les Paul, "Old Black".
 The NME named "Cinnamon Girl" an example of "proto-grunge".

 The song was written in double drop D tuning (DADGBD).
 This tuning is used in several of his most famous songs, such as "The Loner", "The Old Laughing Lady", "When You Dance I Can Really Love", "Ohio", and "Cortez the Killer".
 The music features a prominent descending bass guitar line.
 The song's "one note guitar solo", consisting largely of a repeating, sharply played jangling D note, has often been singled out for praise.
 According to Young "people say that it is a solo with only one note but, in my head, each one of those notes is different.
 The more you get into it, the more you can hear the differences.”
+The song is composed in Mixolydian mode.